2i2c-org/jupyter-launcher-shortcuts/README.rst

 Installation
 ============

-The JupyterLab extension, notebook server extension & classic notebook extension can be installed with ``pip``.
+The JupyterLab extension, the classic Jupyter Notebook extension, and a Jupyter Server extension required behind the scenes can all be installed with ``pip``.

 .. code:: bash